Blog / Fraud analytics , 3DS & SCA

 This social media fraud frenzy highlights how low-level fraud is normalised in the US, and opportunistic customers are confident they won’t face consequences.
 If credit card fraud can happen to the former president, it can happen to your business…

-US organised crime groups became more reliant on fraud amid pandemic
+US organized crime groups became more reliant on fraud amid pandemic

 Organised fraud groups are prolific in the US.
 Ex-fraudster Alexander Hall describes how he successfully led a mass US fraud network that went undetected for 10 years: